Lift (Shannon Noll song)

-"Lift" is the second single by Australian singer Shannon Noll from his second album of the same name (2005).
-The song debuted at number 13 during the Christmas season, and during its fourth week on the Australian Singles Chart, it peaked at number 10.
+"Lift" is the second single from Australian singer Shannon Noll's second album, Lift (2005).
+The song debuted at number 13 on the Australian Singles Chart and eventually peaked at number 10 for two weeks.
 The boxing-themed video clip for this song was shot in an unused warehouse in Sydney's Marrickville by Australian director Anthony Rose, who also directed Noll's music videos for "Drive", "What About Me" and "Shine".